How to Get a Narcissist to Forgive You: 10 Ways

 2. Self-righteousness

-Another thing that may happen when you try to apologize to a narcissist is that they may take the opportunity to rub your ‘cluelessness’ in your face.
+Another thing that may happen when you try to apologize to a narcissist is that they may take the opportunity to rub your “cluelessness” in your face.

-In a bid to remind you of how right they were and how wrong you were, it may not be out of place if you hear statements like, “I am glad you finally admitted that you were wrong,” or “do you now agree that I was right all along?”
+In a bid to remind you of how right they were and how wrong you were, it may not be out of place if you hear statements like, “I am glad you finally admitted that you were wrong” or “Do you now agree that I was right all along?”

-3. They may also take the opportunity to remind you of other ‘crimes’ you already apologized for
+3. They may also take the opportunity to remind you of other “crimes” you already apologized for

-You want to apologize for being late for dinner, but the narcissist would take the opportunity to remind you of how you didn’t put the washer off before running off to work, or how you want to work them to death simply because you forgot to put your dirty socks in the hamper three weeks ago.
+You want to apologize for being late for dinner, but the narcissist would take the opportunity to remind you of how you didn’t put the washer off before running off to work.

 Yeah, drama!

-10 ways to get a narcissist to forgive you
+11 ways to get a narcissist to forgive you

 1. Start by telling them how you feel